 What steps should I take?

 Without the latest browsers such as Microsoft Edge and Google Chrome, you will be exposed to many threats while surfing online.
 In fact, Internet Explorer is one of the worst browsers when it comes to online security.
+Your antivirus might also stop supporting Windows 7.
+So what do you do?

 Should I Upgrade to Windows 10?